A2Amir/Data-Science-Process/README.md

 ## Business understanding <a name="1"></a>

-In this section I am going to take a look at the first two steps of the CRISP-DM process in a bit more detail.
+In this section I am going to take a look at the first steps of the CRISP-DM process in a bit more detail.
 First, CRISP-DM says I need business understanding, meaning understanding the problem.
 For examples each of these questions falls under business understanding.

 * Are you interested in acquiring new customers?
 * Are you interested in assessing of a new cancer treatment outperforms existing treatments?